Radiocarbon dating: History

 In 1939, Martin Kamen and Samuel Ruben of the Radiation Laboratory at Berkeley began experiments to determine if any of the elements common in organic matter had isotopes with half-lives long enough to be of value in biomedical research.
 They synthesized ^{14}C using the laboratory's cyclotron accelerator and soon discovered that the atom's half-life was far longer than had been previously thought.
 This was followed by a prediction by Serge A. Korff, then employed at the Franklin Institute in Philadelphia, that the interaction of thermal neutrons with ^{14}N in the upper atmosphere would create ^{14}C. It had previously been thought that ^{14}C would be more likely to be created by deuterons interacting with ^{13}C. At some time during World War II, Willard Libby, who was then at Berkeley, learned of Korff's research and conceived the idea that it might be possible to use radiocarbon for dating.

 In 1945, Libby moved to the University of Chicago, where he began his work on radiocarbon dating.
 He published a paper in 1946 in which he proposed that the carbon in living matter might include ^{14}C as well as non-radioactive carbon.
 Libby and several collaborators proceeded to experiment with methane collected from sewage works in Baltimore, and after isotopically enriching their samples they were able to demonstrate that they contained ^{14}C. By contrast, methane created from petroleum showed no radiocarbon activity because of its age.
 The results were summarized in a paper in Science in 1947, in which the authors commented that their results implied it would be possible to date materials containing carbon of organic origin.

 Libby and James Arnold proceeded to test the radiocarbon dating theory by analyzing samples with known ages.
-For example, two samples taken from the tombs of two Egyptian kings, Zoser and Sneferu, independently dated to 2625 BC plus or minus 75 years, were dated by radiocarbon measurement to an average of 2800 BC plus or minus 250 years.
+For example, two samples taken from the tombs of two Egyptian kings, Zoser and Sneferu, independently dated to 2625 BC ± 75 years, were dated by radiocarbon measurement to an average of 2800 BC ± 250 years.
 These results were published in Science in December 1949.
 Within 11 years of their announcement, more than 20 radiocarbon dating laboratories had been set up worldwide.
 In 1960, Libby was awarded the Nobel Prize in Chemistry for this work.